anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 [^3]: We define a domain as a ‘field of special knowledge’ (ISO 1087, 2019, p.
 1):  this definition has the advantage of being both transparent and sufficiently comprehensive.
 Taking the complexity of domain knowledge into consideration, Sager (1990) states that ‘[i]n practice, no individual or group of individuals possesses the whole structure of a community’s knowledge; conventionally, we divide knowledge up into subject areas, or disciplines, which is equivalent to defining subspaces of the knowledge space.’ (p.
 16).

 <!--Therefore, we use the term domain label to indicate abbreviations (e.g., Geol.) collected in our lexicographic corpus but also to mention the extensions of each of the abbreviations written in full, e.g. GEOLOGIA [GEOLOGY]).-->
-Although domain labels are commonly associated with individual word senses then can also be assigned to individual entries (this is useful in case a term is only used in a technical sense) as well as other components of an entry.
+Although domain labels are commonly associated with individual lexical unit senses they can also be assigned to individual entries (this is useful in case a term is only used in a technical sense) as well as other components of an entry.
 Domain labels can, moreover, be organised in taxonomies or thesauri, something that can help to make lexicons easier to navigate.
-Although such labels play an important role in lexical resources, and especially in lexicographic resources, there hasn’t been much work on modelling these as in linked data lexicons in a way that better exploits the possibilities of the Semantic Web stack (however, see (Almeida et. al, 2022)).
+Although such labels play an important role in lexical resources, and especially in lexicographic resources, there hasn’t been much work on modelling these as in linked data lexicons in a way that better exploits the possibilities of the Semantic Web stack (see Almeida et. al, 2022).
 In the rest of this document we will present a series of guidelines for how to encode domain label information in RDF using three linked data vocabularies, namely OntoLex-Lemon, SKOS, and Lexicog.
 These will be illustrated by a series of examples taken from two Portuguese language dictionaries, one historic and the other contemporary.

 <!--The domain labelling, a particular dictionary feature, takes our attention through this research.-->